DHL: Services

 DHL Express's global headquarters are part of the Deutsche Post headquarters in Bonn.
 Headquarters for North America are located in Guadalajara, Mexico, and Plantation, Florida, while its Asia–Pacific and emerging markets headquarters are located in Singapore, Malaysia, Hong Kong, and mainland China.
 The European hub is in Leipzig, Germany.
 Most of DHL Express's business is incorporated as DHL International GmbH.
+DHL's Caribbean service is centred around the markets of: the Bahamas, Barbados, Bermuda, the British Virgin Islands, the Cayman Islands, Curaçao, the Dominican Republic, French Guiana, Guadeloupe, Haiti, Jamaica, Martinique, Sint Maarten, and Trinidad & Tobago.
+Therein a partnership for strategic express mail agreement has been according with national-owned postal agency of Barbados (the Barbados Postal Service).

 Major competitors include FedEx, UPS, and national post carriers such as United States Postal Service (USPS) and Royal Mail.
 However, DHL has a minor partnership with the USPS, which allows DHL to deliver small packages to the recipient through the USPS network known as DHL Global Mail, now known as DHL eCommerce.
 It is also the sole provider for transferring USPS mail in and out of Iraq and Afghanistan.

 DHL offers worldwide services, including deliveries to countries such as Iraq, Afghanistan and Myanmar (formerly Burma).
 As it is German-owned, DHL is not affected by U.S. embargoes or sanctions and will ship to Cuba and North Korea.
 However, there are strict codes for delivering to North Korea, as the country has shaky relations with the West.